How promise works in React

 • We use the useState hook to create state variables for data and error.

 • We use the useEffect hook to perform the asynchronous operation (calling fetchData()) when the component mounts.
-We pass an empty dependency array [] to ensure that the effect runs only once after the initial render.
+To run effect only once when component mounts we will pass empty array [] as a depedency.

 • Inside the useEffect, we use the Promise’s then() method to handle the resolved data and update the state with setData().
 We also use the catch() method to handle any errors and update the state with setError().